DIGITAL MYXOID CYST

 Scraping the cyst off (curettage).

-Cutting the cyst away.
+Removing the cyst by cutting it away.

 Where can I get more information about digital myxoid cysts?